CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Conclusion

 \section{Conclusion}

 We presented {\ourmethod}, a plugin-style method that endows FFR neural speech codecs with DFR control.
-It combines an inference-time technique, ScheDFR, that merges frames via dynamic programming, and a post-training recipe, Melt-and-Cool, that acclimates the backbone to non-uniform timing.
+It combines an inference-time technique, ScheDFR, and a post-training recipe, Melt-and-Cool, to compress temporal redundancy and decouple content and duration information.
 Both are fully unsupervised and architecture-agnostic.
-Integrated with a typical VQ-GAN backbone and inferred at \SI{40}{Hz}, {\ourmethod} yields substantially lower WER (up to 46\% relatively) than fixed-rate models of equal bitrate, while a single checkpoint generalizes across higher frame rates without retraining.
-These findings provide the first systematic evidence that temporal redundancy in neural codecs can be compressed effectively through DFR integration, charting a path toward more efficient speech tokenization.
+Integrated with a typical VQ-GAN backbone and inferred at \SI{40}{Hz}, {\ourmethod} yields substantially lower WER (up to 32\% relatively) than FFR models of similar bitrate, while a single model generalizes across higher frame rates without retraining.
+These findings provide systematic evidences that temporal redundancy in codecs can be compressed effectively through DFR, charting a path toward more efficient speech tokenization and downstream applications.